What are the Best Email Subject Lines?

 - Specific types of email subject lines seem to work best at getting people to read your email.

-- The most effective kinds of email subject lines include the ones that are personalized or tailored to the recipient, offer free stuff or large discounts, that a sense of urgency, or use humor to engage the recipient.
+- The most effective kinds of email subject lines include the ones that are personalized or tailored to the recipient, offer free stuff or large discounts, portrait a sense of urgency, or use humor to engage the recipient.

 The Solution to a Problem